-- Complaints that are anonymous and cannot be otherwise verified. - Complaints in which the Complainant refuses to participate and/or provide evidence in which the allegation cannot be verified or proved. - Complaints that relate to disputes between registrants and patients about fees or costs of treatment.
-Provided there is no allegation of dishonesty or intent to mislead. - Complaints that: - seek to reopen matters which have been the subject of an employment tribunal or civil proceedings - seek to pre-empt or influence the outcome of other regulatory or civil proceedings - are within the jurisdiction of another regulator and should have been made to that regulator - complaints that amount to a difference of professional opinion.
-Provided the opinion is accepted as proper and reasonable by a responsible body of osteopaths who are skilled in that particular area of practice or the opinion is reasonably held and capable of withstanding logical analysis. - Complaints that relate to employment disputes. - Complaints about contractual disputes, including arrangements for lease of premises and facilities. - Complaints relating to business disputes, providing there is no allegation of a breach of patient confidentiality or data protection issues, including: - passing off/similar sounding web domain names or trading names - patient poaching - matters arising from the break-up of a principal/associate relationship. - Complaints about a registrant's personal life (including divorce proceedings) unless the complaint relates to abusive behaviour, violence or behaviour that brings the profession into disrepute. - Complaints that have no public protection implications but are made simply on the basis that the Complainant is aware that the other party to a dispute is a registrant (eg boundary disputes between neighbours). - The following motoring offences, provided that drugs or alcohol are not involved and there are no potential health issues: - o parking and penalty charge notice contraventions - fixed penalty (and conditional offer fixed penalty) motoring offences. - Penalty fares imposed under a public transport penalty fare scheme.
+- seek to reopen matters which have been the subject of an employment tribunal or civil proceedings - seek to pre-empt or influence the outcome of other regulatory or civil proceedings - are within the jurisdiction of another regulator and should have been made to that regulator - o complaints that amount to a difference of professional opinion.
+Provided the opinion is accepted as proper and reasonable by a responsible body of osteopaths who are skilled in that particular area of practice or the opinion is reasonably held and capable of withstanding logical analysis. - Complaints that relate to employment disputes. - Complaints about contractual disputes, including arrangements for lease of premises and facilities. - Complaints relating to business disputes, providing there is no allegation of a breach of patient confidentiality or data protection issues, including: - o passing off/similar sounding web domain names or trading names - patient poaching - o matters arising from the break-up of a principal/associate relationship. - Complaints about a registrant's personal life (including divorce proceedings) unless the complaint relates to abusive behaviour, violence or behaviour that brings the profession into disrepute. - Complaints that have no public protection implications but are made simply on the basis that the Complainant is aware that the other party to a dispute is a registrant (eg boundary disputes between neighbours). - The following motoring offences, provided that drugs or alcohol are not involved and there are no potential health issues: - o parking and penalty charge notice contraventions - fixed penalty (and conditional offer fixed penalty) motoring offences. - Penalty fares imposed under a public transport penalty fare scheme.